ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Arachnid</summary>

 + Arachnid has a Cobweb Grapple built-in to power **Master of Webs**.
 + Hitting an entity with the cobweb grapple will catch it in a web instead of grappling.
-(Grapple cooldown x10).
 + Arachnids are shorter (can fit into 1-block gaps when sneaking) and do not take falldamage from a fall less than 30 Blocks.
-+ Arrows shot by Arachnids inflict poison and other debuffs on a cooldown.
++ Arachnids can craft cobweb out of 9 string and vice versa.

 </details>

 <details><summary>Avian</summary>

 + Feather Falling is Toggleable.
-+ Spectral Arrows shot by the Avian deal increased damage.
 + Avians can use a second sword of the same material in their offhand.

 </details>

 <details><summary>Blazeborn</summary>